 In Valhalla, these slain warriors would continue fighting, spending their days honing their combat skills.
 In the evening their wounds would heal – and those who had been ‘killed’ during the day would come back to life.

 The nights were spent drinking the finest mead and feasting on the meat of Sæhrímnir the boar – who also came back to life, every morning, to be slaughtered anew.
 They would be served by the Valkyries, the same female figures who were believed to bring fallen Vikings to Odin’s hall.

 But this afterlife of fighting and feasting was not without purpose – and it wasn’t for everyone.
 Here, Carolyne Larrington, fellow in medieval English and professor of Medieval European Literature at St John's College, Oxford, explains four tenets of the Viking view of the afterlife.
-Larrington was speaking to HistoryExtra content director David Musgrove for an episode of the HistoryExtra podcast about Norse gods, which will air in January 2021.
+Larrington was speaking to HistoryExtra content director David Musgrove for an episode of the HistoryExtra podcast about Norse gods.

 The Vikings believed Odin created Valhalla to prepare for Ragnarök

 According to Viking legend, Valhalla was not a place of eternal rest, but training for the pre-ordained end of the worlds, when the Sun will darken, the stars vanish, the Earth sinks into the sea, and a great battle will take place between the gods, giants and beasts – Ragnarök.

 “One of the things that Odin is most obsessed with consistently across the myths is finding out what's going to happen at the end of the world, when the giants finally attack and Ragnarök comes,” says Larrington.

 “Although Odin kind of knows that the gods are going to lose, he always seems to be searching for something that might falsify that information.”